OCA/server-tools/base_name_search_multi_lang/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the name search feature to use other translated language.
+This module extends the name search feature to use other translated languages.

 For example, if a product name in English is "Chair", and Thai is "เก้าอี้"

-Given user language preference is English, when user type name to search on product field, "Chair", the product with this name will be found.
-But if user type in Thai, "เก้าอี้", no result will be shown.
+Given user language preference is English, when user types name to search on product field, "Chair", the product with this name will be found.
+But if user types in Thai, "เก้าอี้", no result will be shown.

 With this module installed, and model product.product is set to use "Search Translated Name".
-Search by Thai name, "เก้าอี้", now find the product "Chair".
+Searching by Thai name, "เก้าอี้", now finds the product "Chair".

-Please also note that, this search feature is available only on Many2one field.
+Every search matching a translated field with a pattern is extended, so this covers the Many2one fields as well as the search views.

 **Table of contents**